Euro shares, peripheral bonds feel election pressure

 BOJ ON DECK

-The Australian dollar was the main mover on major currency markets on Tuesday, falling more than half a percent after a decline in the price of iron ore, one of the country's biggest exports.
+The Australian dollar was the main mover on currency markets on Tuesday, falling more than half a percent after a drop in iron ore prices, one of the country's biggest exports.
 [FRX/]

-In the UK, high-flying sterling rose to a 16-month peak against the euro after a report showed British inflation rose more than expected in April.
-That also helped to widen the gap in yields between UK and euro zone government bonds.
+In the UK, high-flying sterling rose to a 16-month peak against the euro after a report showed British inflation rose more than expected in April, while the dollar dropped to a three-month low against the yen.

 "The data fuels expectations for an early rate hike from the Bank of England, this despite the dovish tone of the Inflation Report last week," said Alex Edwards, head of corporate desk at UK Forex.